 3. Other Requirements

-Your GRE/ GMAT or other standardised test scores are subject-specific.
+• Your GRE/ GMAT or other standardised test scores which are subject-specific.

-Ideally, you should begin your work sometime in March-April and get it all in order by September, including the documents you will need for applying for the student visa and scholarships.
+You begin with the university website, scour through every inch of it, collate all your data, make an account with UCAS and send in your application before the October 15 application deadline.
+Ideally, you begin your work sometime in March-April and get it all in order by September, including the documents you will need for applying for the student visa and scholarships.

-You can, of course, choose the easier path and onboard with TC Global to do all the research and get guidance.
+Or, you choose the easier path and get onboard with TC Global.
 Here is how simple the process can get, with TC Global.
-From your research to your UCAS application to your student visa, TC Global will guide you through it all.
+From your research, to UCAS application to your student visa, we will be with you.

 Once you have logged in, update your profile, especially your Education and Work background and your Study Plans.
 This will help us tailor-fit our recommendations for you.